Spatially Grounded Concept-Based Image Classification: Technical Details of SEG-MIL-CBM

 \subsection{Backbone Warm-Up Prior to Embedding Extraction}

 Before segment-level embedding extraction, we apply a lightweight warm-up of the vision backbone on the original training dataset.
 This consists of fine-tuning the backbone for a few epochs with a standard classification objective, using only the original labels and no additional annotations.
 After this stage, the backbone is frozen, and all subsequent training proceeds as described in the main method.
-This warm-up intends to stabilize features for masked segments and mitigate mild distribution shift between full and segmented images, without introducing new supervision or capacity.
+This warm-up aims to stabilize feature representations for masked segments and mitigate mild distribution shifts between full and segmented images, without introducing new supervision or capacity.